builderbill

 • The water could be dragging the salts out of the actual concrete, brick or block material.

 • Quite often it is the mortar in brickwork or blockwork that is causing the efflorescence.
+It is common to see it following and leaching downwards from the mortar joints.

 • Clay bricks seldom give off efflorescence, but of course they have to be laid in mortar.